Local Government Data Reports

 Local Jurisdiction Diversion Program Reports

-• Annual report, electronic (EAR).
+• Electronic Annual Report (EAR).
 CalRecycle staff developed this tool with local government users in mind.
 It enables jurisdictions to fill out and submit their annual reports from the convenience of their Internet-connected personal or workplace computer.

 • Diversion Programs System Diversion Program Reports on Web.
 The Diversion Program reports page gives reports about a jurisdictions programs, status, and a summary of waste diversion programs.
 Definitions of Diversion Programs Terms and Codes aid understanding of the reports.

 • Five-Year Review Report Template (Form).
-The purpose of this template is to document compliance with these regulatory review and reporting requirements.
-The county or regional agency may use this template as a tool in its review, including obtaining Local Task Force (LTF) comments, on areas of the CIWMP or RAIWMP that need revision.
+This template documents compliance with these regulatory review and reporting requirements.
+The county or regional agency may use this template as a tool in its review, including obtaining Local Task Force (LTF) comments on areas of the CIWMP or RAIWMP that need revision.
 See Five-Year Review Report Guidelines for more information.

 Diversion and/or Disposal Rate Reports

 • The Countywide, Regionwide, and Statewide Jurisdiction Diversion Progress Report (CRiS report) provides both summary and detailed information on jurisdiction review status, diversion rates, and waste diversion program implementation for all California jurisdictions.
-Users can group jurisdictions by county, by specific geographic regions, or by the entire state.
+Users can group jurisdictions by county, specific geographic region, or the entire state.
 Users can further customize reports by selecting criteria such as report year, diversion rate range, and/or jurisdiction review status.

 • Disposal Rate Calculator.
 This calculator allows you to determine the Calculated Disposal Rate (pounds/person/day) for a jurisdiction.

-• Household Hazardous Waste: View reports by choosing Explore HHW Reporting Data to compare pounds of HHW collection and disposition by year, material type, reporting agency, program types, etc. and export to Excel for further analysis.
-Historical data is also available in Excel format by selecting Form 303 HHW Data Archive.
+• Household Hazardous Waste.
+View reports to compare pounds of HHW collection and disposition by year, material type, reporting agency, program types, etc., and export to Excel for further analysis.

 • Jurisdiction Review Reports.
 A report a jurisdiction would use to determine disposal, goal measurement, and other summary information.